 She cut him off.
 "Just Faith."

 "Right.
 Faith.
 I'd like to talk to you for a moment.
 Alone."
-He turned to Giles, who had begun to protest.
+He turned to Giles, who'd begun to protest.
 "This has nothing to do with the relationship between you two.
 I just want to talk to the slayer."

 Giles finally walked inside.